Iran's hostage diplomacy: Detention of Europeans

+Nazanin Zaghari-Ratcliffe is a British-Iranian dual citizen and journalist who was detained in Iran from 3 April 2016 to 16 March 2022.
+In April 2016, she was sentenced to five years in prison on charges of "conspiring to overthrow the Iranian government," and was temporarily released under supervision on March 17, 2020.
+She has always denied the espionage charges against her, and her husband believes his wife was "imprisoned as leverage that Britain owed Iran for not delivering tanks to Iran in 1979."
+Along with Anoosheh Ashoori, she left Iran on March 16, 2022, after the payment of $530 million to the Islamic Republic.

+In January 2025, Lindsay and Craig Foreman, a British couple traveling around the world by motorcycle, were detained in the city of Kerman and in February 2026, they were sentenced to 10 years in prison by the Revolutionary Court on security charges, including espionage.

 Detentions of U.S. citizens

 Iran has consistently detained U.S. nationals on charges of espionage, with groups like the Washington Institute estimating that Iran has taken more U.S. hostages than any other country since 1979.
 A prominent recent example occurred in 2023, when the Biden administration negotiated the release of five U.S. citizens in exchange for access to $6 billion in frozen oil revenues earmarked for humanitarian purpose.

 In early 2025, amid escalating tensions and U.S. military strikes on Iranian facilities, Tehran detained at least five more Americans, including journalist Reza Valizadeh, who launched a hunger strike while imprisoned.

 Around 100 American citizens have been taken hostage by Iran since 1979.